 top of page

-Musk Acknowledges Chinese EV Threat Amid Yellen's Crucial Trade Talks in China
+Musk Acknowledges Chinese EV Threat as Yellen Holds Key Trade Talks in China

 Tesla Pre-Market technical chart April 9th

-While Musk discusses the potential expansion of Tesla's manufacturing footprint to India, Yellen's visit to China focused on trade dynamics, particularly in green technologies.
-She recalled the case of Suniva, a U.S. solar cell manufacturer impacted by Chinese exports, underscoring the need to prevent such situations from recurring.
-The Biden administration's support for domestic industries like solar cells through the Inflation Reduction Act mirrors these concerns.
+While Musk has spoken of potentially expanding Tesla's manufacturing footprint to India, Yellen's visit to China had been all about trade dynamics, especially in green technologies.
+She recalled the case of Suniva, a U.S. solar cell manufacturer that had been hurt by Chinese exports, underlining the need to ensure this does not happen again.
+The Biden administration's protection for domestic industries like solar cells, as reflected in the Inflation Reduction Act, reflects these very anxieties.

-Despite the competitive landscape, Tesla continues to innovate, with Musk hinting at Space X's ambitious plans for Mars exploration.
-However, the immediate focus remains on the global EV market and the geopolitical chess game unfolding between the U.S. and China.
-This competition extends to trade disputes, with the U.S. maintaining tariffs on steel and aluminum imports, and China challenging U.S. subsidies under WTO rules.
+While competition is heating up, Tesla doesn't stop innovating: Musk teases Space X about its ambitious plans to journey to Mars.
+For now, however, it's all about the global EV market and the unfolding geopolitical chess game between the U.S. and China.
+The competition drama extends to trade disputes: a U.S. tariff on steel and aluminum imports, with China challenging U.S. subsidies under rules of the WTO.

 Comments